nesi/hpc_training/_lessons/maui-and-mahuika/01-introduction.md

 * [Capacity class](https://en.wikipedia.org/wiki/Supercomputer#Capability_versus_capacity) High Performance Computer
 * Suitable for small workloads that use a single CPU core in a node, or multiple CPU cores across a small number of nodes for a given task
 * Compute nodes can be shared with other jobs.
-* Includes high memory, huge memory, and GPU nodes
+* Includes high memory, huge memory, and GPGPU nodes

 #### Māui (HPC2)
 * Cray XC50